leonjza/frida-boot/course/1-chapter-1/ld_preload.md

 This shared library will effectively replace what `sleep()` is supposed to do and actually not sleep at all!

 Compiling a shared library is a _little_ different to a normal program.
-This time round we need to give `gcc` some new flags indicating that we want Position Independant Code (PIC) and more specifically a `shared` library.
+This time round we need to give `gcc` some new flags indicating that we want Position Independent Code (PIC) and more specifically a `shared` library.
 With that in mind we can compile the shared library with:

 ```bash
 gcc -fPIC -shared fake_sleep.c -o fake_sleep.so
 ```

-?> *Note* The output file name ends with an `.so`. `LD_PRELOAD` will ignore files that do not end with that extention.
+?> *Note* The output file name ends with an `.so`. `LD_PRELOAD` will ignore files that do not end with that extension.

 With our shared library implementing `sleep()` ready, its time to hook the real `sleep()`!
 Do that now with `LD_PRELOAD=./fake_sleep.so ./pew`.